MihaiAC/learning-react/learning_react/react_notes/React.md

 Normally if parent changes, component gets re-rendered.
 When to use? most useful on components near the root of the tree.
 Checking props with memo is expensive => don't use it when props change frequently.

+useMemo - use to prevent expensive normal function re-execution.